elucian/bee/syntax/structure.md

 In Bee all members that start with dot "." are public members.
 A public member from another module can be access using dot notation.

-For symmetry a end of public aspect or rule also use prefix ".".
+For symmetry a end of public method or function also use prefix ".".
-This is useful for a long rule to know that is public at the end.
+This is useful for a long function to know that is public at the end.

 ```
 --public constant
-static .pi := 3.14;
+define .pi := 3.14;

 --public variable
-value .v ∈ N;
+create .v ∈ N;

---public λ rule
+--public λ function
-rule .f λ (x ∈ N) ∈ N => (x + 1);
+define .f λ (x ∈ N) ∈ N => (x + 1);

---public aspect
+--public method
-aspect .m(x, y ∈ N, r @ N):
+define .m(x, y ∈ N, r @ N):
   r := x + y;
-aspect;
+define;

 ```